thenewdarling/Spellbook/Class Features/Martial Versatility.md

 -   Replace a fighting style you know with another fighting style available to fighters.

--   If you know any maneuvers from the Battle Master archetype, you can replace one maneuver you know with a different maneuver.
+-   If you know any [[Maneuvers]] from the Battle Master archetype, you can replace one maneuver you know with a different maneuver.

 ## Paladin